linux-system-roles/postgresql/README.md

 # PostgreSQL system role
 ![CI Testing](https://github.com/linux-system-roles/postgresql/workflows/tox/badge.svg)

-This role installs, configures, and starts PostgreSQL Server.
+The PostgreSQL system installs, configures, and starts the PostgreSQL server.

 The role also optimizes the database server settings to improve performance.

 The role currently works with PostgreSQL server 10 12 and 13.
 ## Role Variables
 ### postgresql_verison
-Allow set up version of Postgresql server.
-This role supports Postgresql 10 12 and 13
+You can set the version of PostgreSQL server to 10, 12, or 13.
 ```yaml
 postgresql_version: "13"
 ```
 ### postgresql_password
-Optionally, you can set up password for database super user `postgres` by default there is not a password, datababase is accessible from `postgres` system account via UNIX socket. users are encouraged to use ansible vault
+Optionally, you can set a password for the `postgres` database superuser.
+By default, no password is set, and a datababase is accessible from the `postgres` system account through a UNIX socket.
+It is recommended to encrypt the password using Ansible Vault.
 ```yaml
 postgresql_password: !vault |
           $ANSIBLE_VAULT;1.2;AES256;dev
           ....
 ```
 ### postgresql_pg_hba_conf
-A description of input variables that are not reqiured.
-Upstream configuration is used by default.
-Usage of `postgresql_pg_hba_conf` causes replacement of default upstream configuration
+The content of the `postgresql_pg_hba_conf` variable replaces the default upstream configuration in the `/var/lib/pgsql/data/pg_hba.conf` file.
 ```yaml
 postgresql_pg_hba_conf:
   - type: local